MediaArea/MediaConch/download.md

 # Downloads

-## 15.07 Release Notes
+## 15.08 Release Notes

+### CLI and GUI

-This release of MediaConch CLI focuses on the online shell, [MediaConchOnline](https://mediaarea.net/MediaConchOnline/).
+This release of MediaConch is a bug fixes release.

-### CLI

-Improved FFV1 slice analysis (currently activated only for 1st frame)

-### GUI

-Improved FFV1 slice analysis (currently activated only for 1st frame) Improved Schematron file editor
+Focused on the trace feature.

 ### Online

-Initial release of [MediaConchOnline](https://mediaarea.net/MediaConchOnline/).
-MediaConchOnline features the ability to create an account; to create, import, and develop checker policies; and to validate files.
+[MediaConchOnline](https://mediaarea.net/MediaConchOnline/) features the ability to create an account; to create, import, and develop checker policies; and to validate files.

 ### Historical Release Notes